 - Conduct research.
 Gather evidence that supports your position by reading the literature authored by scholars, teachers, and professionals.
 Do not avoid evidence that is against your view.
-It will be helpful when it comes to refuting ideas of the opponents.
-Make sure to read more than one source is order to see a complete picture.
+It will be helpful when it comes to refuting the ideas of the opponents.
+Make sure to read more than one source to see a complete picture.

 - Prioritize.
 Select evidence that is the strongest and the most convincing.
 Arrange your arguments and evidence from the least to the most persuasive.

 Step Two: Outlining and Structuring.
 Now, it is necessary to plan the essay.
 You should create an outline and structure all the ideas properly.
 Usually, professors provide structure requirements that must be strictly followed.
 If there are no stringent rules, you may use our outline, which is accepted by the majority of schools.
 Our plan suggests that a persuasive essay should consist of 6 paragraphs, namely:

 - An introduction, which contains a hook to catch a reader’s attention, general information about the topic, and a thesis statement with your position mentioned.